9ssi7/txn/README.md

-# txn: Generic Transaction Management for Go
+# txn: Generic Distributed Transaction Management for Go

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The `txn` package provides a powerful and flexible framework for managing database transactions in your Go applications.
-By harnessing the capabilities of Go generics, `txn` enables a clean, database-agnostic approach to transaction handling, making it a perfect fit for modern architectures like Clean Architecture and Hexagonal Architecture.
+The `txn` package provides a robust and flexible framework for managing distributed transactions across multiple data sources in your Go applications.
+By harnessing the power of Go generics, `txn` enables a clean, database-agnostic approach to transaction handling, ensuring data consistency and atomicity even in complex, distributed environments.

 ## Key Features

+* **Distributed Transactions:** Coordinate transactions across multiple data sources seamlessly.
-* **Database Independence:** Seamlessly switch between different database technologies (PostgreSQL, MongoDB, etc.) without altering your core business logic.
+* **Database Independence:** Work with various databases (PostgreSQL, MongoDB, Redis, etc.) using specialized adapters.
-* **Clean Architecture:** Maintain a clear separation of concerns, keeping your business logic pristine and decoupled from database-specific implementation details.
+* **Clean Architecture:** Maintain a clear separation of concerns, keeping your business logic decoupled from data access details.
-* **Data Consistency:** Ensure data integrity by executing multiple database operations atomically within transactions.
+* **Atomicity:** Ensure that all operations within a transaction either succeed or fail together, maintaining data integrity.
-* **Flexibility:** Easily adapt the `txn` framework to work with various database drivers or ORMs by implementing the provided interfaces.
+* **Flexibility:** Easily extend the framework by creating custom adapters for your specific data sources.

 ## Installation